Emphasis: Video Editing

 John Barsotti, Ph.D. has taught in the BECA department for more than 35 years, mentoring students in audio production and sound design.

-Arthur Asa Berger is Professor Emeritus of Broadcast and Electronic Communication Arts at San Francisco State University, where he taught from 1965 to 2003
+Arthur Asa Berger is a Professor Emeritus of Broadcast and Electronic Communication Arts at San Francisco State Univeristy, where he taught from 1965 to 2003.

 Betsy Blosser, Ph.D. focuses on giving students a unique production experience, taking them through a two-course series that begins by producing a video for a local nonprofit and then sends students overseas to do the same for a deserving NGO.